 Image credit: https://images-na.ssl-images-amazon.com/

 If you’re looking for an extremely long way that’s ideal for slicing very large vegetables and pieces of meat, then the Tojiro Fujitora DP Sujihiki Slicer is a great option.
 It features a 24-inch blade that’s made from high-quality VG10 stainless steel.
-The blade is also coated with a food-safe lacquer, which helps to protect it from rust and corrosion.
+The blade we tested is also coated with a food-safe lacquer, which helps to protect it from rust and corrosion.

 This is one of the Japanese-style knives that’s designed to be used with a slicing motion rather than a sawing motion.
 This makes it much easier to get clean, precise cuts.
 It also has a double-beveled edge, which means that it can be used by both right- and left-handed users.